We buy houses in probate and can help you navigate the process of selling an inherited property “As-Is”

 Selling an inherited house in San Antonio Texas is something that is actually quite common.
 When you are first considering the sale of an inherited house, you will likely have many questions about how the sales process will work since the house or property is inherited.
 Each inherited property situation is slightly different however, there are general guidelines you can follow in order to sell your inherited property in TX.
 Most inherited houses in San Antonio are in need of repair and get sold as-is.

 Selling a property you inherit is similar to selling any other property.
-As the seller, you have options like listing the property for sale with a realtor or selling to a professional home buying company.
-If the property is outdated or in need of repairs, selling to a home buying company is likely the better option.
+As the seller, you have options like listing the property for sale with a realtor like traditional real estate listings or selling to a professional home buying company.
+By this time, you have probably decided that you aren’t going to turn the house into a rental property.
+If the property is outdated, in need of repairs, or behind on payments or taxes, selling to a home buying company is likely the better option because you can sell the inherited house as-is.
 Many people who buy houses have experience buying inherited properties and can help you with the probate process and may even be able to save you money on attorney fees.

-If there is no will in place for the inherited home, selling a property is still possible.
+If there is no will in place for the inherited home, selling a property using selling house by owner or FSBO is still possible.
 In this case, working with an experienced home buying company will be key.
 They will walk you through how to sell your inherited house without a will.
 When you work with the right company, this process can actually be easier than the traditional probate process if the only thing that needs to be sold is the home.